Sample of Weekly Premium Analysis

 Price Action Lab Diversified Portfolio

-The average RSI(14) of the Dow Jones Industrial Average fell to 53.24 last week (daily data) but recovered above the longer-term mean after dropping below it.
-This indicator is the average of the RSI(14) values of all current constituents of the index, as shown in the chart below.
+The average RSI(14) of the Dow Jones Industrial Average fell to 50.96 in neutral territory.
+This indicator is the average of the RSI(14) values of all current constituents of the index.
+Values of this indicator above 60 have in the past preceded prolonged sideways action and short-term corrections.

 Machine learning (P-indicator)